reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

 What do we need to change?
-I'll give you 2 min to fix it :)
+I'll give you 2 minutes to fix it :)

 ### Tasks

+To complete the tasks you'll use the mock data and helper functions that are at the bottom of the file `src/index.js`.

 - [ ] 1.
 Create a `Character` type in your schema.
-Use the [documentation of the character endpoint](https://rickandmortyapi.com/documentation/#character-schema) to define the shape of the `Character` type.
+Define only the fields `name`, `id`, `status`, `episode`.
+More info about those fields in the [documentation of the character endpoint](https://rickandmortyapi.com/documentation/#character-schema)

   - [ ] 1.1.
 Add a `characters` field to the `Query` type.
 You can replace the `books` field from Query type on line 32 with `characters` since we won't use books.
 The `characters` field in the `Query` type should return an array of [Character].
   - [ ] 1.2.
 Add a `characters` resolver to the Query's resolvers.
 You can replace the `books` field from Query type on line 40 with `characters` since we won't use books.
 You can return the mock characters array (which is in the scope and defined at the bottom of the file index.js) in the resolver function.
   - [ ] 1.3 You should be able to manually test the `characters` query in Playground at [http://localhost:4000/](http://localhost:4000/)

 - [ ] 2.
 Create an `Episode` type in your schema.
-Use the [documentation of the episode endpoint](https://rickandmortyapi.com/documentation/#episode-schema) to define the shape of the `Episode` type.
-Here you are practicing what you've learned on the previous task (1).
+Define only the fields `name`, `id`.
+More info about those fields in the [documentation of the episode endpoint](https://rickandmortyapi.com/documentation/#episode-schema).

   - [ ] 2.1.
 Add an `episodes` field to the `Query` type.
-The `episodes` field should return an array of [Episode]
+The `episodes` field should return an array of episodes, meaning `[Episode]`.
   - [ ] 2.2.
 Add an `episodes` resolver to the Query's resolvers.
 You can return the mock episodes array (which is in the scope and defined at the bottom of the file index.js) in the resolver function.
   - [ ] 2.3 You should be able to manually test the `episodes` query in Playground at [http://localhost:4000/](http://localhost:4000/)

 - [ ] 3.
-Replace the mock data using https://rickandmortyapi.com/documentation/#rest.
+Replace the mock data with real data from https://rickandmortyapi.com/documentation/#rest.

   - You can use the `fetchEpisodes` and `fetchCharacters` defined at the bottom of this file `src/index.js`
   - You'll need to replace mock data in 2 different places: